 “On two occasions I have tracked some unknown objects, using small telescopes.
 A few of my astronomer colleagues made similar observations, and, after making inquiries, we became aware of sightings kept confidential by professional astronomers the world over.
 The objects we were tracking were not spectacular, but the reaction they elicited among French scientists fascinated me.
 Instead of asking if these seemingly maneuverable and “impossible” objects could be a manifestation of some advanced technology (and in some cases they may well have been terrestrial), they thought only of suppressing the records.
 They did this by denying every observation, by blaming it on airplanes or planets when the documentation was unassailable, and by destroying the data when it was demonstrated that no airplane could have behaved as the objects did.”

 So much for objective scientific inquiry.
-I do have some sympathy for these astronomers who were suppressing, ignoring, and even destroying data because I realize that we live in such a close minded society, especially among mainstream scientists.
+I do have some sympathy for these astronomers who were suppressing, ignoring, and even destroying data because I realize that we live in a closed-minded society, especially among mainstream scientists.
 I can just imagine one of these astronomers coming out and saying that he tracked a UFO by telescope and releasing the data that it couldn’t have been a planet, airplane, or conventional phenomenon.
-This poor astronomer would be immediately subjected to ridicule by his colleagues who would propose some bullshit theory about what he saw (think swamp gas).
+This poor astronomer would be immediately subjected to ridicule by his colleagues who would propose some absurd theory about what he saw (think swamp gas).
 If he were at a university, they might marginalize him and make sure he never gets tenure.
 It’s not easy to challenge the orthodoxy.
 It’s much easier not to push the boundaries of belief, just better to stay quiet, shut up and do real science!